 How much will my project cost?

 Although we will be able to provide an indication as to whether your planned budget is sufficient to deliver your desired outcomes, in order to provide an accurate construction cost, we will need to produce a design and detailed plans for a contractor to quote against.
 The existing building, preferred materials and the quality of finishes will all have implications on the cost of your project.
-This is even more apparent in the current economic climate.

 How do I compare fees?